 But the rules that car transporters have to follow can be pretty strict.
 And while they’re designed to ensure the safety and security of everyone (and everything) involved in the shipment, it can also be time-consuming to follow those rules.

 This is where brokers come in.
 Brokers do a lot that carriers can’t do, like fielding phone calls, giving quotes, and finding new customers.
 Carriers have to drive and they have to be on the lookout for new freight.
 Brokers help them in this by making it easy to find freight.
 This helps customers because their vehicles get moved more quickly.
-Brokers present a win-win-win scenario.
+As such, auto transport brokers present a win-win-win scenario.

 Don’t confuse the broker and the carrier